helengracehuang/BCR-CD40-integration/README.md

 - `SimulateFunctions4+.jl`: pre-simulation and simulation functions
 - `HelperFunctions.jl`: helper functions for Michaelis-Menten and Hill functions, as well as parameter distributions

+## Image Analysis Scripts (ImageJ Macro):
+- `Select_AOI_segmentation.ijm`: semi-automate the cell segmentation process based on a selected area of interests (AOI).
+After automatic thresholding, the code prompts the user to manually inspect the segmentation and adjust if needed.
+Finally, fluorescence intensity values are measured for the RelA, cRel, and H2B channels for whole cell, nucleus, and cytoplasm.
+    - **Here’s a pseudo-code description of all the processing steps:**
+        1. Duplicate selected AOI region & build a dead cell mask from DRAQ7-APC channel (optional, as only some conditions stained for DRAQ7)
+        2. Build a "WholeCell_Raw" image from 2 or 3 fluorescence channels
+        3. Build a mask of the edges of the imaging grid
+        4. Whole cell segmentation
+            1. apply global auto threshold method (mostly **Otsu**, occasionally **Moments**)
+            2. morphological processing: fill holes + watershed + erosion
+            3. filter based on cell sizes and circularity
+            4. check if ROI falls in black edge mask or dead cell mask
+        5. Nuclear segmentation
+            1. apply global auto threshold method (mostly **Moments**)
+            2. morphological processing: fill holes + watershed + erosion
+            3. check if ROI falls in black edge mask
+        6. Match nucleus with best available whole cell
+            1. has to overlap at least 30%
+            2. delete unmatched nuclei and whole cells
+        7. Clean up nuclei and whole cell, and compute cytoplasm
+        8. Fluorescence intensity measurement
+    - In the output **Results** table from `Select_AOI_segmentation.ijm`:
+        - `Ch` = fluorescence channel
+            - when 3 channels are open:
+                - 1 = cRel-TFP
+                - 2 = H2B-mCherry
+                - 3 = RelA-mVenus
+            - when 4 channels are open (DRAQ7 as far red), then DRAQ7 becomes 1 and the rest are moved fown
+        - `Group` = cell morphology features
+            - 0 = AOI selection (unimportant for quantification)
+            - 1 = whole cell
+            - 2 = nucleus
+            - 3 = cytoplasm
+        - `Label` contains both morphology information + cell ID, but can be modified to include only cell ID
+- `Select_AOI_CellDeath.ijm`: nuclear segmentation based on H2B channel, and dead cell segmentation based on DRAQ7 channel.
+Final output is the number of total cells, the number of dead cells, and the percentage of dead cells out of all.
+- `Export_RepPNG_wScale.ijm`: export representative images (281 x 281 pixel) in PNG format with scale bar (Figure S3).
+The representative image is brightness-thresholded based on median background intensity (minimum) and a batch correction factor (maximum).
+The script includes the min and max values for each channel at each timepoint.

 ## Plotting scripts for each figure:

 ### Figure 1: